 Instead, patients are given a “diagnosis” and told that they have a chemical imbalance.

-Healthy adults AND children are told that: “like a diabetic needs his insulin, you need medication.”
+Healthy adults AND children are told that: “just like a diabetic needs his insulin, you need medication for a chemical imbalance.”

 Am I saying that ALL people on Zanax and Prozac don’t actually need it?
 No I’m not.
 Medication can and does have a time and a place.
 I am not denying or minimizing anyone’s experience here.
 Please trust that I’m not.

 Medication has gotten me through some tough times.

 What I am saying is that the millions and millions of people naming and vigorously claiming to have a mental illness is what’s not normal.